atrocore/atrocore/docs/en/user-guide/user-interface-core.md

 > If there is no `Edit` button on your user profile page, please, contact the administrator.

-On the user profile page, click the `Access` button to view your current permissions within the TreoCore system on the scope and field levels in the pop-up window that appears:
+On the user profile page, click the `Access` button to view your current permissions within the AtroCore system on the scope and field levels in the pop-up window that appears:

 ![User Access Window](../../_assets/user-interface/user-access-window.jpg)